andreyk0/haskell-on-arm/README.md

  release tends to fix at least a few ARM-related bugs.

-Here's how to do it initialize, step by step (using ghc8 as an example, steps are the same for 7.10 branch) using paths from the [platform script](bin/docker-haskell-platform-armv7l):
+Here's how to initialize, step by step (using ghc8 as an example, steps are the same for 7.10 branch) using paths from the [platform script](bin/docker-haskell-platform-armv7l):

 Set up directories mounted to platform docker container as volumes: